Tracking Patches for Open Source Software Vulnerabilities: An Empirical Study

 \subsection{Cardinality Analysis (RQ4)}

-\congyingEdit{ We categorize three types of mapping cardinalities between CVEs and their patches,} i.e., one-to-one, one-to-some, and one-to-many.
-In particular, \tocheck{567 (43.8\%)} of the CVEs have a one-to-one mapping to their patch; i.e., they have only one single patch to fix the vulnerability.
-Hereafter this category is referred to as \textit{SP}.
+\congyingEdit{ We categorize three~types~of mapping cardinalities between CVEs and their~patches.} In~detail, \tocheck{567 (43.8\%)}~of~the CVEs have a \textit{one-to-one mapping} to their patch;~i.e., they have~only one single~patch~to~fix~the vulnerability.
+Hereafter this category~is~referred to as \textit{SP}.

-\tocheck{195 (15.1\%)} of the CVEs have a one-to-some mapping to their patches, meaning that they have multiple equivalent patch sets and any one of the patch sets is sufficient to patch the vulnerability.
-Hereafter we refer to this category as \textit{MEP}. \congyingEdit{Two patches are equivalent if they have the same code differences.} It is mainly caused by two reasons.
-First, a CVE is patched by a pull request which is merged.
-Thus, the pull request commits and merged commits are equivalent patch sets for the CVE.
-Second, the repository of OSS is migrated from SVN to GitHub.
-Thus, the commits for patching a CVE can be in the repository on SVN and GitHub, and SVN commits and GitHub commits are equivalent.
+\tocheck{195 (15.1\%)} of the~CVEs have a \textit{one-to-some mapping} to the~patches, meaning that they~have multiple \textit{equivalent} patch~sets and~any~one~of the patch sets is sufficient to patch the vulnerability.
+Hereafter~we refer to this category as \textit{MEP}. \congyingEdit{Two patches are equivalent~if~they~have the same code differences.} ~It~is~mainly~caused by two reasons.
+First,~a CVE is patched by a pull request which~is~merged.
+Thus,~the~pull~request commits and merged commits~are equivalent patch sets for the CVE.
+Second,~the~repository of OSS~is migrated from~SVN~to~GitHub.
+Thus, commits for patching a CVE can be in the repository~on~SVN and GitHub, and SVN commits and GitHub commits are equivalent.

-\tocheck{533 (41.2\%)} of the CVEs have a one-to-many mapping to their patches, which can be further classified into three types. \congyingEdit{First, a CVE is fixed by multiple separate commits in a branch.
-This is because the CVE is difficult to fix or the initial patch is not complete.} Hereafter we refer to this type as \textit{MP}, accounting for \tocheck{101 (7.8\%)} of the CVEs.
-Second, a CVE is fixed by multiple patch sets in multiple branches because the CVE affects multiple versions of OSS and each version is maintained on a separate branch.
-These multiple patch sets should all be identified as patches for different versions can be different.
-Hereafter this type is referred to as \textit{MB}, covering \tocheck{372 (28.7\%)} of the CVEs.
-Third, a \congyingEdit{CVE is fixed by multiple patch sets in multiple repositories.
-This is because the CVE affects multiple OSS, or multiple versions of OSS are maintained in separate repositories.} Hereafter we refer to this type as \textit{MR}, which covers \tocheck{60 (4.6\%)} of the CVEs.
+\tocheck{533 (41.2\%)} of the CVEs have a \textit{one-to-many mapping} to patches, which can be further classified into three~types. \congyingEdit{First,~a~CVE~is~fixed by multiple separate commits in a branch.
+This is because the~CVE~is difficult to fix or the initial patch is not complete.} Hereafter we refer to this type as \textit{MP}, accounting for \tocheck{101 (7.8\%)} of the CVEs.
+Second, a CVE~is~fixed by multiple patch sets in multiple~branches~because the CVE affects~multiple versions of OSS~and~each~version~is~maintained on a separate branch.
+These multiple patch sets should~be~identified because patches for different versions can be different.
+Hereafter this type is referred~to~ as \textit{MB}, covering \tocheck{372 (28.7\%)}~of~the~CVEs.~Third, a \congyingEdit{CVE is fixed by multiple patch sets in multiple repositories.~This is because the CVE affects multiple OSS, or multiple versions~of~OSS~are maintained in separate repositories.} Hereafter we refer to this type as \textit{MR}, which covers \tocheck{60 (4.6\%)} of the CVEs.